 On the 17th, with still no news from Vaubois's front, the French at Arcole launched themselves for the third time against the Austrians, whose forces were now separated into two sections, with about a third of the soldiers located in the marshy area under the orders of Provera and Hohenzollern.
 To deal the final blow to the enemy, Bonaparte ordered an attack against the main body of Alvinczy's forces.
 The Austrians, pushed back, had to surrender a part of Arcole after a bayonet clash with the French.
 To exploit the situation, Napoleon gathered four trumpeters and a small number of "guides" (his bodyguard) with the aim of deceiving the enemy.
 Unseen, the small detachment crossed the Alpone and, thanks to the sound of musical instruments, he simulated the approach of a large unit right behind the Austrians headquartered in Arcole, who immediately retreated northwards, convinced of an imminent heavy attack by French forces.
 Thanks to this stratagem, the units blocking Augereau disbanded, giving the French general the opportunity to reunite with Masséna in a free Arcole, from where, together with the soldiers coming from Legnago, they spread into the surrounding areas.
 Alvinczy, faced with what seemed to him a serious threat to his rear, ordered the entire army to retreat towards Vicenza.

-At the beginning of 1797, Napoleon was able to deploy 34,000 men on the Italian front (in addition to the 10,000 engaged in the siege of Mantua) and 78 field guns against an opponent (Alvinczy again) capable of deploying 45,000 troops (in addition to the over-sized garrison in Mantua).
-Having identified, on 12 January, the main Austrian attack line following an attack against General Joubert, Bonaparte realized that Rivoli was the key point of the clashes, and ordered Masséna and Rey to march immediately towards that location, where in the meantime Alvinczy had converged 28,000 men.
+With the beginning of 1797, Napoleon was able to deploy 34,000 men on the Italian front (in addition to the 10,000 engaged in the siege of Mantua) and 78 field guns against Alvinczy, who could deploy 45,000 (in addition to the over-sized garrison in Mantua).
+Alvinczy's forces struck first, with the French forces at Legnago, Verona, and La Corona all coming under attack from 7 January to 12 January.
+After correspondence with Joubert on 13 January, Napoleon identified Rivoli, to which Joubert had retreated from La Corona, as the key point of the clashes with the other two attacks as feints.
+He ordered Joubert to hold firm, and Masséna and Rey to march toward Rivoli, where Alvinczy had indeed converged his main force of 28,000 men.

-Around 5 pm, Bonaparte, knowing that the Austrian general Provera was about to cross the Adige at Angiari, decided to leave command to Joubert to go and direct the operations around Mantua, given that the situation in Rivoli was now completely under French control.
+Satisfied that the situation in Rivoli was completely under French control and knowing the Austrians under Provera were about to cross the Adige at Angiari, Bonaparte left the pursuit of Alvinczy's defeated forces to Joubert and rushed south to direct the operations around Mantua.
 Joubert, on 15 January, finally repelled the three central Austrian columns at the La Corona position, whose retreat was cut off by Murat and Vial who controlled the mountain passes in their rear.
 On the same day, Provera managed, not without losses, to arrive near Mantua, but was stopped by Sérurier's soldiers who were surrounding the city.
-On 16 January the last sortie of the old general Wurmser was a failure, and in the afternoon the arrival of Napoleon behind Provera caused the end of the Austrian attempts to liberate Mantua in the Battle of La Favorita [fr].
-The city finally surrendered, with the honor of arms, on 2 February 1797.
+On 16 January the last sortie of the old general Wurmser was a failure, and in the afternoon the arrival of Napoleon and Augerau surrounding Provera and forcing him to surrender caused the end of the Austrian attempts to liberate Mantua in the Battle of La Favorita [fr].
+The city finally surrendered, with the honor of arms, two weeks later on 2 February 1797.

 The fall of Mantua sealed French control of northern Italy.
-On the same day that Sérurier watched Wurmser parade out of Mantua, Bonaparte gathered 9,000 men with whom he presented himself in Romagna, forcing Pius VI to sign the Treaty of Tolentino, with which France secured a large sum of money to continue the war against Austria.
+On the same day that Sérurier watched Wurmser parade out of Mantua, Bonaparte gathered 9,000 men with whom he presented himself in Romagna, forcing Pius VI to sign the Treaty of Tolentino, with which France secured a large sum of money to continue the war against Austria and the region of Romagna ceded from the Papal States.
 As for the Austrians, they had been beaten, but not completely defeated; Archduke Charles of Habsburg-Teschen was in fact gathering the army again to face the French.

 In February 1797 the Directory, given the developments in Italy, changed its strategy by assigning men and resources to Napoleon to the detriment of the German front, placing hopes of a happy end to the war in the Corsican general.
 However, it was not Bonaparte's plan to wait for Archduke Charles to gather another 50,000 soldiers in Friuli and Tyrol.
 The French general, who now had 60,000 men, left 10,000 under Joubert's command in Tyrol in the event of an enemy attack, even if the primary objective was to advance in two columns (Joubert and Napoleon, respectively, marching along the Avisio valley and Friuli) which would have joined in the valley of the Drava River to converge together towards Vienna.